gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

   projections and predicates without the object needing to be de-serialized first.

-In general, serialization in [vmware-gemfire-short-name] is required any time data is transferred to or from clients and servers or between peers in a cluster during normal distribution and replication processes as well as when data is overflowed or persisted to disk.
+In general, serialization in GemFire is required any time data is transferred to or from clients and servers or between peers in a cluster during normal distribution and replication processes as well as when data is overflowed or persisted to disk.